teaching-sessions/vuact-study-group/lessons/syllabus.md

 ## Lesson Overview

 Most lessons will be conducted via examples in both React and Vue.
-The lessons will be focused on learning concepts, not details.
+The lessons will be focused on learning concepts, not details. \*\*Hooks require details.

 1. By "concepts" I can't teach you React/Vue in 12 weeks, but I can give you a set of foundational skills that will serve you for the rest of your front-end career.
 2. If I have a personal opinion about something, I will label it as such.
 Most of which is forged from previous experience.